Things To Make You Go “Boo”!

-As fun as it is to hit your neighborhood Halloween store in search of décor, it’s just as rewarding—if not more—to make your own DIY Halloween crafts.
+As fun as it is to hit your neighborhood Halloween store in search of décor, it’s just as rewarding—if not more—to make your own DIY Halloween projects for your home!
 The options for crafting a ghoulish Halloween, whether it’s for personal use or art fundraising, are seemingly endless.

 Sure, framed photos of family and friends make for great household decor during the year, but for Halloween, up your portrait game with something a little scarier.
 To make a series of haunting pictures for display, start by making a black-and-white copy of any portrait you wish to use.
 Then, “age” the image by brushing it with a sponge dipped in a solution of water and a few drops of black craft paint.
 Let the paper dry.
 Next, cut a piece of card stock to the same size as the photo, and then glue it to the back.
 Take an X-Acto knife and cut out the eyes of the person(s) in the portrait, creating 1/4-inch holes.
 Grab your desired frame, remove the back, and then place the photo inside.
 Insert red mini LED Christmas lights through the back of the picture into the eye holes, then replace the frame backing, taping it if necessary.
 Plug in the lights, display the frames and drape them with cobwebs.
 For a vampirical twist, glue or tape small paper fangs to the subject’s mouth.